starling021/rat-n/README.md

 ![help](https://user-images.githubusercontent.com/54115104/66684997-f9f58980-ec83-11e9-8557-2a710c15b805.png)

-    INFO: MPL commands are commands that allow you to control a remote device via Mouse CLI or via MultiHandler CLI.
+    MPL commands are commands that allow you to control a remote device via Mouse CLI or via MultiHandler CLI.
 Each operating system of the remote device has its own set of MPL commands.
 You can explore supported operating systems bellow.